johnalison/obsidian-notes/0-inbox/HGC Transfer Tape BCR.md

 ### What is the change about?
 Include any details about the change

-This change has two pieces which affect module production at the 3 US sites (CMU, TTU, UCSB).
+This change has two pieces which affect module production at the 3 US sites (CMU, TTU, and UCSB).

-The first is a change of the cost of the consumables used during module production, stemming from the change in adhesive used for module assembly and including an annual calibration of the OGP microscope used in the QA/QC process.
+The first is a change of the cost of consumables used during module production stemming from the change in adhesive used for module assembly and including an annual calibration of the OGP microscope used in the QA/QC process.

 The OGP calibration will increase the cost by $2k.